Research Project / Detail View

 Why it is difficult

-Interference on shared resources can delay important tasks.
-In serious cases, this can break timing guarantees, spread faults across applications, or open a path for security attacks.
+Contention on shared resources can delay important tasks.
+In severe cases, deadlines are missed, faults propagate across applications, or new attack paths are opened.

 What we do

-We measure and analyze how real-time applications access shared resources and evaluate which factors reduce predictable behavior.
-This includes CPUs, memory systems, GPUs, storage, and communication paths.
+We measure and analyze how real-time applications use shared resources, and identify what breaks predictability.
+The scope covers CPUs, memory systems, GPUs, storage, and communication paths.